lineartimer/WebAppStarterPack/doc/notes.md

 ## Postman

-To make a post request, add Content-Type = application/json to the header and a json object to the body of the request
+To make a post request, add Content-Type = application/json to the header and a json object to the body of the request.

+To make an authenticated request, select Bearer Token on the Authorization tab, then copy and paste the token.

 # Misc